Q: Is there an eco-friendly way to wrap and send gifts this holiday season?

 Finally, don't forget to recycle the boxes you receive (and re-gift any of those presents that weren't quite your style) -- make Aunt Mildred proud.

 Story by Susan Cosier.
 This article originally appeared in Plenty in January 2008.
-The story was added to MNN.com in November 2009.
+The story was added to MNN.com.